Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Cronometer

-Cronometer provides scientifically-based realistic, sustainable calorie recommendations for goals.
+Cronometer provides scientifically-based realistic, sustainable calorie recommendations for various goals.
 I’ve had success using Cronometer personally for weight loss, weight maintenance, and weight gain.

 MyNetDiary

-MyNetDiary makes some generalizations about muscle mass (expecting it to be less for women and or people as they age) that result in a calorie target that is too low for people with above-average muscle mass for their sex and/or age.
+MyNetDiary makes some generalizations about muscle mass (expecting it to be less for women and for people as they age) that result in a calorie target that is too low for people with above-average muscle mass for their sex and/or age.

-The risk is that more of the weight loss will be lean muscle mass instead of body fat, leading to a less favorable body composition at the new lower body weight.
+With a too-low calorie target, the risk is that more of the weight loss will be lean muscle mass instead of body fat, leading to a less favorable body composition at the new lower body weight.

 Cronometer

 I love all of the customizations available in Cronometer.
-Beyond just tweaking the macronutrient recommendations (as I mentioned above), I also use a different “template” on different days for different macronutrient targets (e.g. my rest day targets are lower than my training day targets, which are lower than my competition day targets).
+Beyond just tweaking the macronutrient recommendations (as I mentioned above), I also use a different “template” on different days for different macronutrient targets (for example, my rest day targets are lower than my training day targets, which are lower than my competition day targets).
 In Cronometer Gold, I can use the Target Scheduler feature to schedule my templates in advance.

 I also make custom charts to plot variables of interest to me.
 For example, does high carbohydrate intake lead to better or worse sleep scores for me?
 Is there a link between my fiber intake and my stool quality ratings?